-Advisory: Completion of BUS 856 and BUS 857 with grades of "Pass" Hours: 36 (27 lecture, 9 laboratory)
+Advisory: Completion of BUS 856 and BUS 857 with grades of "Pass"

 Designed to introduce students to the use of word processing, spreadsheet, presentations, and database programs.
 It provides the individuals who are new to computing or who have very little computing experiences with slower paced, general, non-technical information as well as in-class hands-on instruction reinforcement.
 The course includes basic operations of creating, editing, formatting, saving, retrieving, and printing documents. (pass/no pass grading) (noncredit)